Our Program

 Texas 4000’s mission is to cultivate student leaders and engage communities in the fight against cancer.

-We share hope, knowledge and charity through leadership development, grantmaking, and our cornerstone event, a 4,000+ mile bike ride from Austin to Anchorage.
+We share hope, knowledge, and charity through leadership development, grantmaking, and our cornerstone event, a 4,000+ mile bike ride from Austin to Anchorage.

-We share HOPE by letting those touched by cancer know that we are riding for them and fighting for a world without cancer.
-We share KNOWLEDGE by bringing life-saving information about cancer prevention to communities and providing leadership development training to tomorrow’s leaders.
-We share CHARITY by contributing to cancer research and cancer support services while developing the next generation of volunteers and philanthropists.
+We share HOPE by letting those touched by cancer know we are riding for them and fighting for a world without cancer.

+We share CHARITY by contributing to cancer research and support services while developing the next generation of volunteers and philanthropists.
 Texas 4000 envisions a world where all students can become leaders in creating a cancer-free future.

 Leadership Development

-Every year Texas 4000 competitively selects University of Texas students for an 18-month program designed to cultivate the next generation to lead the fight against cancer.
-Texas 4000 empowers each student to raise $4,500, ride 2,000 training miles with his/her team, volunteer more than 50 hours in the community, and play an active role in planning every aspect of the ride to Alaska by attending weekly meetings and taking leadership positions within the team.
+2023 RidersEvery year Texas 4000 competitively selects University of Texas students for an 18-month program designed to cultivate the next generation to lead the fight against cancer.
+Texas 4000 empowers each student to raise $5,000, ride 2,000 training miles with his/her team, volunteer in the community, and play an active role in planning the ride.
+We look for students with a passion to fight cancer, who can serve as an ambassador for the organization, previous organizational involvement, good communication skills, and a demonstrated ability to work well with a team.
+Previous cycling experience is not a requirement, and the fundraising, training, and volunteering all take place before the summer ride even begins.

 Summer Ride

-The riders arrange all accommodations in advance during the training year.
-They rely on the generosity of host families, churches, and schools for shelter and are prepared to camp when housing is not available.
-Riders provide their own “SAG” support, rotating through the duties of driving the support vehicles, setting up rest stops, securing food donations, and preparing meals that are not provided.
+Each rider logs more than 4,000 riding miles throughout the ride.
+The riders arrange all accommodations in advance during the training year, relying on the generosity of host families, churches, and schools for shelter, and are prepared to camp when housing is not available.

 Grantmaking